 The source can be checked out using Subversion from the following URL:

-In the directory containing this document issue the command:
+In the top level directory issue the command:

 in order to install dependencies.